Futsal Champions League semi-finals: Benfica-Palma, Barça-Sporting | UEFA Futsal Champions League

 - Benfica's squad includes former Palma player Diego Nunes.

-- Palma's squad includes former Benfica players Rômulo (who moved last summer after playing for the Eagles in the 2022/23 semi-finals), Chaguinha and Hossein Tayebi.
+- Palma's squad includes former Benfica players Rômulo (who moved last summer after playing for the Eagles in the 2022/23 semi-finals) and Chaguinha, though another, Hossein Tayebi, is injured (having scored twice against his old club in the 2023 semi-final).

 Past UEFA competition meetings: